How to Become a Personal Trainer: 9 Key Steps to a Career in Fitness

 6. Develop a study plan.

-How to Become a Personal TrainerMost certification programs give you a set amount of time to prepare once you have registered for the exam.
+Woman performing a side plank exercise in a gym with assistance from a male trainer holding a clipboardMost certification programs give you a set amount of time to prepare once you have registered for the exam.
 Three to six months is fairly standard, but some programs let you take up to one or two years.
 The amount of study time needed will vary from person to person, but a general guideline is to allow for 80 to 150 hours.
 Following good study tips can be helpful.

 You may also want to consider investing in materials like study guides, textbooks, flash cards, and practice tests.
 Each certification program offers study packages that include varying levels of instruction and support.
 Be aware that you are not required to purchase any of these materials in order to take the exams.
 The price of such packages ranges from about $100 to $2,400, depending on the certifying organization and what's included.
 (In many cases, package costs include the certification exam fee.)